MohamedDousa/Sentiment/INSTRUCTIONS.md

-# Instructions for Running the Employee Feedback Analysis Tool
+# Instructions for Running the Staff Feedback Analysis Tool

-This document provides step-by-step instructions for setting up and running the Employee Feedback Analysis Tool.
+This document provides step-by-step instructions for setting up and running the Staff Feedback Analysis Tool.

 ## Prerequisites